KimTisott/ProjectEuler_C/README.md

   <br>My implementations for solutions of <a href="https://projecteuler.net">Project Euler</a> challenges</br>
 </p>

 This repository contains the fastest non-trivial deterministic algorithm for each problem.
-The algorithms have to accept different inputs when applicable and avoid explicit arithmetic expressions.
+The algorithms have to accept different inputs when applicable, but must avoid explicit arithmetic expressions and third-party libraries.

 Here are some performance rules I've followed when writing the code:
 - Iterate through only the values you need